resolve-errors/canon.printer.error.6A80/README.md

 ## Is Canon Printer Error 6A80 a problem for you?

-Don't worry, visit Canon Printer Error Code 6A80 to get it fixed right away.
+Don't worry, visit [Canon Printer Error 6A80](https://computersolve.com/canon-printer-error-6a80/)  to get it fixed right away.
 Alternatively, you can resolve this problem with Check Out Our page

  [![Canon Printer Error 6A80](read.png)](https://computersolve.com/canon-printer-error-6a80/)